Ernesto Zedillo: Early life and education

-Ernesto Zedillo was born on 27 December 1951 in Mexico City.
+Ernesto Zedillo Ponce de León was born on 27 December 1951 in Mexico City.
 His parents were Rodolfo Zedillo Castillo, a mechanic, and Martha Alicia Ponce de León.
 Seeking better job and education opportunities for their children, his parents moved to Mexicali, Baja California.

-In 1965, at the age of 14, he returned to Mexico City.
+In 1964, at the age of 13, he returned to Mexico City.
 In 1969 he entered the National Polytechnic Institute, financing his studies by working in the National Army and Navy Bank (later known as Banjército).
 He graduated as an economist in 1972 and began lecturing.
-It was among his first group of students that he met his wife, Nilda Patricia Velasco, with whom he has five children: Ernesto, Emiliano, Carlos (formerly married to conductor Alondra de la Parra), Nilda Patricia and Rodrigo.
+It was among his first group of students that he met his wife, Nilda Patricia Velasco, with whom he has five children: Ernesto, Emiliano, Carlos (formerly married to tv host Alondra de la Parra), Nilda Patricia and Rodrigo.

 In 1974, he pursued his master's and PhD studies at Yale University.
 His doctoral thesis was titled Mexico's Public External Debt: Recent History and Future Growth Related to Oil.

 Political career

 Zedillo began working in the Bank of Mexico (Mexico's central bank) as a member of the Institutional Revolutionary Party, where he supported the adoption of macroeconomic policies for the country's improvement.
-By 1987, he was named deputy-secretary of Planning and Budget Control in the Secretariat of Budget and Planning.
-In 1988, at the age of 36, he headed that secretariat.
-During his term as Secretary, Zedillo launched a Science and Technology reform.
+By 1987, he was named deputy secretary of Planning and Budget Control in the Secretariat of Budget and Planning.
+In 1988, at the age of 38, he headed that secretariat.
+During his term as Secretary, Zedillo launched a Science and Technology reform and served in this capacity for three years until December 1991.

 In 1992, he was appointed Secretary of Education by president Carlos Salinas.
-During his tenure in this post, he was in charge of the revision the Mexican public school textbooks.
+During his tenure in this post, he was in charge of the revision of Mexican public school textbooks.
 The changes, which took a softer line on foreign investment and the Porfiriato, among other topics, were highly controversial and the textbooks were withdrawn.
-A year later he resigned to run the electoral campaign of Luis Donaldo Colosio, the PRI's presidential candidate.
+A year later, he resigned to run the electoral campaign of Luis Donaldo Colosio, the PRI's presidential candidate.